hunteke/temoa/docs/source/Documentation.rst

 ---------

 There are four main equations that govern the flow of energy through the model network.
 The :code:`Demand_Constrant` :eq:`Demand` ensures that the supply meets demand in every time slice.
 For each process, the :code:`Capacity_Constraint` :eq:`Capacity` ensures that there is sufficient capacity to meet the optimal commodity flows across all time slices.
-Between processes, the :code:`CommodityBalance_Constraint` :eq:`CommodityBalance` ensures that global commodity production across the energy system is sufficient to meet the intermediate demand for that commodity.
+Between processes, the :code:`CommodityBalance_Constraint` :eq:`CommodityBalance` ensures that global commodity production across the energy system is sufficient to meet the endogenous demands for that commodity.
 Finally, the objective function :eq:`obj_loan` drives the model to minimize the system-wide cost of energy supply by optimizing the deployment and utilization of energy technologies across the system.

 One additional point regarding the model formulation.
 Technologies that produce constant annual output can be placed in the :code:`tech_annual` set.